raspberrypi/documentation/remote-access/ssh/README.md

 sudo systemctl start ssh
 ```

-When enabling SSH on a Pi that may be exposed to the internet, you should change the default password to ensure you are secure.
+When enabling SSH on a Pi that may be connected to the internet, you should change its default password to ensure that it remains secure.
 See the [Security page](../../configuration/security.md) for more details.

 ## 3. Enable SSH on a headless Raspberry Pi (add file to SD card on another machine)